Printable Hospital Bag Checklist for Mom to Be: what to pack for labor and delivery

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I can’t decide if authors of these labor and delivery bag checklists legit DO take that much stuff with them to the hospital, or if they’re just trying to come up with more stuff to write.
-Or maybe they add the fluffy stuff to make the birth experience seem more exciting and less… messy.
+Or maybe they add the fluffy stuff to make the birth experience seem more exciting and less… terrifying and messy.
 I dunno.

 (And remember that the hospital has most of the stuff you need for the baby, and even a lot of things for YOU – I took a bunch of giant underwear along and didn’t wear a single pair.
 Those huge mesh hospital undies are awesome.
 I WILL buy extra of those next time.)

 So there I was, at the hospital with a bunch of unused underwear and a husband who hasn’t eaten anything in 24 hours.

 Here’s the most important stuff to pack in your hospital bag for labor, the realistic stuff you ACTUALLY WILL WANT:

 “While I’m in labor” stuff (put these on the top of your hospital bag packing list!)